ppy/osu-wiki/news/2018/2018-11-01-beatmap-spotlights-summer-2018.md

 We hope you like chiptune tracks, because one of these is taking the gold medal on this summer's Spotlights!.

 With a total of seven difficulties, this fast-paced mapset by ::Midnaait::{ user=1506011 } forms an exemplary spread from the easiest to the hardest difficulty, featuring well constructed structure, rhythm choice and rest moment density.
-It also features two guest difficulties from ::yassu-::{ user=7095592 } and [hikiko-](https://osu.ppy.sh/users/6512678) for those who want extra variety in their playthrough!
+It also features two guest difficulties from ::yassu-::{ user=7095592 } and ::hikiko-::{ user=6512678 } for those who want extra variety in their playthrough!

 Not to mention the highest difficulty, Bit Crusher, holds impressively well built streams, which may seem simple at first glance, but the high BPM and the stamina required for you to hit them will certainly make you think twice before underestimating them.
 This difficulty also manages to achieve a fairly high strain level without needing to use other snaps, such as 1/6!